 You'll still likely need to delete the media from Photos using Tip 4 above, but now you have more secure options for keeping your media private.
 For instance, TouchyNotes makes it so you can input your passcode right in front of people without them figuring out the passcode.

-These tips focus mainly on photos and videos you take with the Camara app and store in your Photos album, so if you want privacy tips specifically for popular apps such as Facebook, Instagram, and Snapchat, we'll have those for you in the near future, so stay tuned.
+These tips focus mainly on photos and videos you take with the Camara app and store in your Photos album, so if you want privacy tips specifically for popular apps such as Facebook, Instagram, and Snapchat, you'll want to go check those out.